Darla Moore: Awards and recognition

 Fortune magazine named Moore one of the 50 Most Powerful Women In Business in 1998 and 1999.
 Additionally in 1998, Moore was presented with the Order of the Palmetto.
 In 2005, Moore was named Business Leader of the Year by the South Carolina Chamber of Commerce and in 2007, she was inducted into the South Carolina Business Hall of Fame.
-In 1997, Moore became the first woman to be on the cover of Fortune as "The Toughest Babe In Business" and was also named one of the Top 50 Most Powerful Women in American Business by the publication.
+In 1997, Moore became the first woman to be on the cover of Fortune as "The Toughest Babe In Business", and was also named one of the Top 50 Most Powerful Women in American Business by the publication.

-Miscellaneous

-In 2011, Governor Nikki Haley removed Moore from the University of South Carolina board.
-Moore was replaced with Tommy Cofield.
-In response, Moore stated, "I don't need a title or position to speak out.
-I just need a voice, my vision and a forum to be heard…".
-During this time, she convinced Governor Haley and the South Carolina state legislature to match her donation of five million dollars to a new aerospace center at the University of South Carolina, which was named in honor of Dr. Ronald McNair, who died aboard the Space Shuttle Challenger mission of 1986 and was originally from the city of Lake City, South Carolina.